From Reading to Control

 Probing methods identify directions in activation space that correspond to concepts.
 But what happens if we add those directions during inference?
 Can we steer model behavior by intervening directly on the residual stream?

-This is the idea behind addition steering -- modifying a model's internal activations during inference to control its outputs [1]Steering Language Models With Activation Engineering
+Addition steering modifies a model's internal activations during inference to influence its outputs [1]Steering Language Models With Activation Engineering

 Turner, A. M., Thiergart, L., Leech, G., et al.